This article may contain compensated links. See our full disclosure here

 New York – The first venue in a series of offerings from Claus Meyer (who founded Noma) is Agern restaurant on 42nd Street.
 Meyer is also opening a New Nordic Food Hall in Grand Central Terminal.

 Melbourne – At Attica, chef Ben Shewry has been celebrating local ingredients and techniques for many years.
 The restaurant is number 32 on a respected list of the world’s 50 best restaurants.

 The principles and ethos of New Nordic cuisine are attractive to many people in a world that is struggling with mass production and food waste.

-With a focus on fresh, local ingredients and balanced nutrients, Nordic cuisine has unsurprisingly also been found to have health benefits by some nutritionists.
+With a focus on fresh, local ingredients and balanced nutrients, Nordic cuisine has unsurprisingly also been found to have health benefits by several research projects.